sjsrey/ors/ors.md

 The open publication model also provides an entry point to access the data and methods that underlie an article.
-This lowers the barriers to replication of reported work by other scientists.
+This lowers the barriers to reproducing reported work by other scientists.
 It is exciting to contemplate the impact that this could have on research in regional science.
 Take the case of the literature on regional convergence  where a number of meta-analyses have attempted a